zapata-engineering/orquestra-core/docs/guides/optimizers.rst

 This guide will introduce you to everything you need to know to optimize scalar functions using `orquestra-opt` package.
 In particular we'll discuss:

 - What functions can be minimized?
-Definition o cost function.
+Definition of cost function.
 - Gradients, and how to add them to your cost function.
-- Orquestra's approach for implementing optimization algorithms - the :class:`Optimizer` interface.
+- Orquestra's approach for implementing optimization algorithms - the :class:`Optimizer <orquestra.opt.api.Optimizer>` interface.
 - How to record history of evaluation of the cost function.
-- How we put optimizers in the optimizers - the :class:`MetaOptimizer` interface.
 - List of optimizers are currently available.